Remote work regulation in Poland

 Equivalent for remote work

 Choosing the option of paying the equivalent for remote work involves calculating each month, based on the electricity and internet bills provided by the employee, how much the employee incurred in connection with remote work.
 It is therefore a 1:1 method of covering the costs incurred.
 The equivalent rate due to changes in energy prices and its consumption will change practically every month.
-When choosing this option, the employer can develop a formula that will speed up the calculation of the equivalent, taking into account the ratio of working days and hours to the remaining days in the month.
+When choosing this option, the employer can develop a formula that will speed up the calculation of the equivalent,taking into account the ratio of days and hours of remote work to the other days in the month.
 However, this does not change the fact that this amount will be different for each employee – which will require more effort from the employer.

 Lump sum for remote work